HoldenRiot/postman-api-training/Week_3.md

 # Week 3
 ## Objective
-- Learn about next gen technology.
-Very specific & why it is important.
-VB6/.net and New Gen.
+- Learn more about API Testing and understand the different terms and definitions.